 With an odd-numbered aperture blade count, point light sources showing a star-like effect will have 18 points – twice its 9 blade count.
-The points on these stars are coming from the corners of the aperture (where the individual blades meet).
-Each blade vertex is responsible, via diffraction, for creating two points of the star effect.
-If the corners are arranged opposite of each other (an even blade count), the points on the stars will equal the blade count as two vertices share in creating a single pair of points.
-The corners of an odd blade count aperture are not opposing and the result is that each vertex creates its own two points.
+The points on these stars are coming from the blades of the aperture.
+Each blade is responsible, via diffraction, for creating two points of the star effect.
+If the blades are arranged opposite of each other (an even blade count), the points on the stars will equal the blade count as two blades share in creating a single pair of points.
+The blades of an odd blade count aperture are not opposing and the result is that each blade creates its own two points.
 Nine blades times two points each create 18-point star effects, as seen here.

 Overall, this lens is a very good performer optically.
 If your wide aperture needs involve a subject in the center of the frame, this lens will perform awesomely at f/1.4.
 If your wide aperture needs involve subjects covering full frame corners, this lens will likely disappoint you at f/1.4.
 Select a narrower aperture for excellent performance across the entire frame.

 Like the rest of Sigma's Art lenses, the 20mm f/1.4 Art Lens AF is driven by Sigma's HSM (Hypersonic Motor).
 Autofocusing happens with decent speed and, even in a quiet environment, only some very light shuffling is heard during AF.
 Focusing is internal and FTM (Full Time Manual) focusing is enabled (unless intentionally disabled using the Sigma Dock).